-I’ve been using Docker for about 5y and up until now have tested a large number of various images.
-Some official some community driven but no matter who is maintaining it, if it’s a useful product that I need I’ll use it.
+I’ve been using Docker since 2014, and up until now have tested a large number of various images.
+Some official some community-driven but no matter who is maintaining it, if it’s a useful product that I need I’ll use it.

-So this is my list of my top 10 images that I can’t function without on a daily basis.
+So this is the list of my top images that I can’t function without on a daily basis.

 * self-hosted; open source * docker image: https://hub.docker.com/r/bitwardenrs/server * URL: https://bitwarden.com

 This product has changed my point of view regarding security for sure.
-I have to admit I was never a fan of password managers but BW as a self host solution has changed that.
+I have to admit I was never a fan of password managers but BW as a self-host solution has changed that.
 Never wanted to have to pay for a password manager let alone to have the data hosted God knows where.
-BW with it self host model and fact that it’s supported on all major desktop and mobile platforms as well as a browser plugin has quickly made on the top of my list.
-If you are in a market for a password manager, look no further.
-More info on how to set it up in your Docker environment have a look here: https://www.blackvoid.club/tag/bitwarden/
+BW with its host model and the fact that it’s supported on all major desktop and mobile platforms as well as a browser plugin has quickly made it to the top of my list.
+If you are in the market for a password manager, look no further.
+More info on how to set it up in your Docker environment have a look here:

 * self-hosted; open source * docker image: https://hub.docker.com/r/grafana/grafana * URL: https://grafana.com

-Yet another self hosted solution out there and imho one of the best for all your dashboard needs.
-It it’s graphs, charts, or any other table metric that you want to present in almost any way imaginable, Grafana is the solution for you.
-With a large number of potential data sources you can monitor and display any device that you own.
-From a weather station to any IoT laying around as well as your NAS, PC, smart devices, etc. Personally I use Grafana to monitor all my NAS devices because the Resource Monitor in DSM is... well, you know.
+Yet another self-hosted solution out there and IMHO one of the best for all your dashboard needs.
+It’s graphs, charts, or any other table metric that you want to present in almost any way imaginable, Grafana is the solution for you.
+With a large number of potential data sources, you can monitor and display any device that you own.
+From a weather station to any IoT laying around as well as your NAS, PC, smart devices, etc. Personally, I use Grafana to monitor all my NAS devices because the Resource Monitor in DSM is... well, you know.
 More details on other various Grafana Labs solutions:

-If you start getting into Docker universe you will quickly realize that using Synology Docker UI has its advantages but also has a few disadvantages.
-One of those disadvantages is for example an overview of your volumes in use, unused images, option to deploy containers that require mapping to some sections of your host that’s not accessible via DSM ui and so on.
-Portainer is a web ui platform that will connect to your docker host and allow you to fully use all of Docker potential (if you are not into CLI).
+If you start getting into the Docker universe you will quickly realize that using Synology Docker UI has its advantages but also has a few disadvantages.
+One of those disadvantages is for example an overview of your volumes in use, unused images, the option to deploy containers that require mapping to some sections of your host that are not accessible via DSM UI, and so on.
+Portainer is a web UI platform that will connect to your docker host and allow you to fully use all of Docker potential (if you are not into CLI).
 Another great thing is that if you are running multiple docker hosts then you can add access to them via a single Portainer UI, eliminating the need for multiple Portainer instances.
-Under a regular development, Portainer is simply a must for any Docker user.
+Under regular development, Portainer is simply a must for any Docker user.
 Read on all Portainer articles:

 05 Ghost (blog)